Skip to content

 • Speak clearly in meetings when you want spoken questions picked up; background noise and overlap reduce transcription quality.

-• Dismiss wrong candidates promptly; that keeps mental load low and prevents mistaking stale overlays for current truth.
+• Dismiss wrong candidates promptly; that keeps mental load low and prevents mistaking stale suggestions for current truth.

 • Accept strong matches to build confidence in retrieval; the product does not “train” on your clicks like a cloud ranker, but your habits align expectations with the index.